MyoHub/myoconverter/README.md

 ## Download & Setup

-This MyoConverter software was only tested on Linux (Ubuntu 20.04 & 22.04).
-For Windows/MacOS users, a docker was prepared that contains the tested Linux setup.
-However, you can also try conda/mamba setup on Windows/MacOS, and report issues once encountered.
+We recommend installing MyoConverter via conda / mamba if you're running Linux (tested on Ubuntu 20.04 & 22.04).
+In earlier development phases we encountered issues in Windows.
+Hence, for Windows / MacOS users, we provide a docker image (follow [this link](./docker/README.md) for more instructions), which contains the tested Linux setup.
+If you try the conda / mamba approach on Windows / MacOS, please let us know how it goes!

 ### conda / mamba

-If you would like to convert your own MSK model, follow the steps outlined below:

 - Clone the repo
 ```bash